More About Cleaning & Greening

 In Pennsylvania you can choose the company that generates your electricity, also known as your electric supplier.
 Use PA Power Switch to choose a supplier who can offer the lowest price, or provide renewable energy.

 Solarize Philly is a citywide program to help all Philadelphians go solar.
-A federal solar Investment Tax Credit expires at the end of 2021.
-A limited City of Philadelphia rebate became available in 2019.

 The Bicycle Coalition of Greater Philadelphia advocates for a connected network of streets that are safe for bicycling and walking.